wrdsilva/Drunkenness-Classification-from-Face-Images-Using-Convolutional-Neural-Networks/code/README.md

 # Source code for producing the results and figures

-> This should be a description of all codes used.
+The code is divided between Python scripts and Jupyter notebooks.
+The scripts implement functions for processing the database and analyzing the frame sequence of each subject.
+In this sense, the first step for reproducing our work is running the `multiframe_preprocessing.py`script.
+This script will retrieve individual frames from each multi-page .tiff file and convert them to the RGB color space, since the VGG16 pre-trained model expects images with 3 color channels.
+In addition, this script will return the balanaced and imbalanced datasets used along the experiments described in the paper.

-> The following is example text you can use, taken from [this template](https://github.com/pinga-lab/paper-template)
+The `frame_histogram.py`script implement functions for performing the thermogram subtraction analysis (showed in the *Dataset description* subsection of the paper), the histogram comparison and the PSNR analysis (showed in the *Inference interpretation subsection of the paper*).

-The code is divided between Python modules in `mypackage` and Jupyter notebooks in `notebooks`.
-The modules implement the methodology and code that is reused in different applications.
-This code is tested using `pytest` with the test code in `tests`.
 The notebooks perform the data analysis and processing and generate the figures for the paper.

 ## Analysis set up